 Jupiter is 1,120% the size of Earth.

 The radius of the planet Jupiter is 43,441 miles.

-Jupiter's perihelion (closets) distance to the sun is 460 million miles.
+Jupiter's perihelion (closest) distance to the Sun is 460 million miles.

-It takes Jupiter 4,329 Earth days to complete an orbit of the sun.
+It takes Jupiter 4,329 Earth days to complete an orbit around the Sun.

 Jupiter has 79 known moons (natural satellites).

 has the most craters than any other object in our Solar System.

 is one of the most likely locations in our Solar System that could potentially harbor life.

 is the largest moon and the ninth largest object in our Solar System.